If you are eligible for Medicare and also have an HSA, here are some things you need to know.

 What is an HSA?

-A Health Savings Account, or HSA, is a tax-advantaged benefit account that allows people who are on a qualified high deductible health plan (HDHP) to make tax-free contributions to a medical savings account.
-HSAs are owned by the participant who uses the account to pay for eligible medical expenses.
-Distributions from the HSA that are used for eligible expenses are tax-free.
-In addition, the owner earns tax-free interest and investment income from the HSA funds.
+A Health Savings Account, or HSA, is a tax-advantaged benefit account that allows people who are enrolled in a qualified High Deductible Health Plan (HDHP) to make tax-free contributions to a medical savings account.
+HSAs are owned by the participant who uses the funds to pay for eligible medical expenses.
+Distributions from the HSA for eligible expenses are tax-free.
+In addition, the owner earns tax-free interest and investment income on the HSA balance.

-Once the HSA owner is retired, he or she can use the account as a supplemental retirement fund.
+Once the HSA owner reaches age 65, they can use the account as a supplemental retirement fund.
 The HSA can continue to be used for eligible medical expenses, or spent on other expenses without penalty.
 However, if used for non-eligible expenses, those distributions are taxed as income.